dapperfu/JenkinsMatlab/01 - Install Jenkins.md

 ## Install Jenkins

 Launch the extracted Jenkins installer and proceed.
+Admin access is required because Jenkins installs a Windows Service to keep it running in the background.

 The default settings on all of the installer pages should be adequate.

 <a href="Images/2016-12-01 08_19-000004.png"><img src="Images/2016-12-01 08_19-000004.png" align="center" height="200"></a>